 The Government issued Decree 97 to adjust the roadmap for increasing tuition fees appropriately.

 However, the above collection rate is for non-autonomous schools.
 The regulations for autonomous schools (of various levels) stipulated in Decree 81 are still retained for continued implementation.
-Accordingly, public universities that self-insure their regular expenditures will be determined to have a maximum HP level equal to twice the HP ceiling that the Government stipulates for non-autonomous schools, corresponding to each major and each school year.
+Accordingly, public universities that self-insure their regular expenditures will be determined to have a maximum HP level equal to 2 times the HP ceiling that the Government stipulates for non-autonomous schools, corresponding to each major and each school year.

 Tuition fees do not "really increase"

-According to Deputy Minister of Education and Training Hoang Minh Son, although Decree 97 was directed by the Government to be developed and issued according to a simplified procedure, during the process of drafting the document, ministries and branches closely coordinated and sought opinions from many groups and individuals to carefully calculate and assess the impact of adjusting the curriculum.
+According to Deputy Minister of Education and Training Hoang Minh Son, although Decree 97 was directed by the Government to be developed and issued according to a simplified procedure, during the process of drafting the document, ministries and branches closely coordinated and sought opinions from many groups and individuals to carefully calculate and evaluate the impact of adjusting the curriculum.

-If we compare the HP ceiling (of the group of schools that have not self-financed regular expenditure) on GDP/capita in 2015 (school year 2015 - 2016) with that in 2023 (school year 2023 - 2024), we see that HP does not "actually increase", but even decreases in most sectors (except medicine and agriculture).
+If we compare the HP ceiling (of the group of schools that have not self-financed regular expenditures) on GDP/capita in 2015 (2015-2016 school year) with 2023 (2023-2024 school year), we see that HP does not "actually increase", but even decreases in most sectors (except medicine and agriculture).
 "GDP/capita in 2015 was 45.7 million VND, in 2023 it was 101.9 million VND (2.23 times increase).
-If we take the HP ceiling of several sectors for comparison, we can see that clearly.
-For example, the STEM sector in the 2015 - 2016 school year was 720,000 VND/month, in the 2023 - 2024 school year it was 1.45 million VND/month (2.01 times increase)", Mr. Son analyzed.
+If we take the HP ceiling of several sectors to compare, we can see that clearly.
+For example, the STEM sector in the 2015-2016 school year was 720,000 VND/month, in the 2023-2024 school year it was 1.45 million VND/month (2.01 times increase)", Mr. Son analyzed.

 Synchronously apply many support policies and HP exemptions